zamoose/ec2_demo/README.md

 ```

 ## Running Ansible
+Once you've completed the setup steps above, you should be able to run the entire provisioning process by simply changing into the cloned directory and executing `./runbook.sh`.
+After a decent amount of time, you will be presented with textual output and a sentence inviting you to point your web browser at the resultant EC2 instance.

 ### Expected Results
 * An AWS EC2 `t1.micro` instance
   * Deployed using a CentOS 7 AWS marketplace image
+  * Deployed to your default VPC and subnet
   * Running the latest mainstream Nginx
 * When visited with a web browser, the instance will display the message "Automation for the People".